-Eagle West Crane & Rigging is the British Columbia manufacturer/supplier for an amazing retaining wall project called Redi-Rock.
+Eagle West Crane & Rigging, a division of TNT Crane Canada, is the British Columbia manufacturer/supplier for an amazing retaining wall project called Redi-Rock.
 Here’s a great example of the utility and versatility of this engineered solution.

 In 2013, the town of North Haven, Maine, began construction on a very unique bridge project.
 The goal was to re-build a deteriorating bridge that provided access to four seasonal homes and was an important wharf for the local lobster industry.

 The town faced several challenges with this project:

 - North Haven is an island located on the coast of Maine; all construction materials and equipment needed to be transported to the island by boat.

 - The significant daily tidal fluctuations affected the duration of daily construction.
 At high tide, most of the abutments are/were actually under water.